 DAY 3

 It’s time for the beach.
 Or should we say, beaches?
-Santa Barbara doesn’t shy away from sand, sun (300+ days every year), salt water and fresh sea air, all of which define its coastal vibe.
+Santa Barbara doesn’t shy away from sand, sun, salt water and fresh sea air, all of which define its coastal vibe.
+Discover these seven can’t-miss Santa Barbara beaches.

-Along the waterfront, stop at Stearns Wharf for ocean views, shopping, dining and more.
-Start with a cruiser bike ride along Cabrillo Boulevard, then stop off for a walk along the pristine public East and West Beaches.
-Next, catch a game of pickup volleyball or watch the local fishermen bring in their Saturday catch, sustainably harvested from the nearby Santa Barbara Channel.
+Start with a walk along Cabrillo Boulevard and pay a visit to the pristine public East and West Beaches.
+Next, catch a game of pickup volleyball or watch the local fishermen bring in their Saturday catch.

 If you decide this is simply where you’d like to spend the rest of the day, no one will judge you.
 In fact, you’ll be in great company, surrounded by other beachgoers looking to do the exact same thing.

-However, if you find yourself needing some nourishment, enjoy a bite along the waterfront at Santa Barbara FisHouse before heading north to Goleta, where miles upon miles of sandy beaches await.
+However, if you find yourself needing some nourishment, enjoy a bite along the waterfront at Brophy Bros. or Toma Restaurant & Bar before heading north to Goleta, where miles upon miles of sandy beaches await.
+Learn more about popular Santa Barbara restaurants on the beach.

 Goleta, also referred to as The Good Land, is one of Santa Barbara’s best-kept secrets.
-Home to University California, Santa Barbara, a handful of welcoming craft breweries and eateries, a drive-in movie theater and the stunning The Ritz-Carlton Resort, Bacara Santa Barbara, this hideaway didn’t have to work hard to earn its moniker.
+Home to University of California, Santa Barbara, a handful of welcoming craft breweries, delicious local dining and the stunning The Ritz-Carlton Resort, Bacara Santa Barbara, this hideaway didn’t have to work hard to earn its moniker.

-Finish the day with a walk along the cliff-backed shores of Gaviota State Park before dining at The Bistro at Bacara, named one of the “Top 100 Best Al Fresco Dining Restaurants in America” by OpenTable.
+Finish the day with a walk along the cliff-backed shores of Gaviota State Park before dining at one of these must-try Goleta restaurants.

 The perfect marriage of authentic Italian and Mediterranean flavors to those of the American Riviera, Chef Justin Purpura presents a fresh take on casual California Coastal cuisine.
 Offering a menu of traditional fare for breakfast and lunch, the…